What is the Most Durable Decking Material?

 Some of the commonly used materials for decking are softwood, hardwood, pressure-treated wood, plastic and composites.
-Very rarely, people also use aluminium decking.
+Very rarely do people also use aluminium decking.
 If you want a durable deck, which one should you choose?

 The Most Durable Decking Material